Language and the euro: Ido

 In Ido, there is a rule that "every word pertaining to a national or local custom will get imported to the language without change or adaption, both the singular and the plural forms alike" (known as vorti stranjera – foreign words).
 This gets especially applied to "currencies, weights and measurements that don't belong to the metric system" (according to KGD, Kompleta Gramatiko Detaloza – Ido's grammar book).
 Thus the best word for "euro" would be just euro, like dollar and pound, with the plural probably kept the same: euro, since most languages do that.
 In common speech, though, many Idists commonly refer to the currency as euro and euri as if it got fully adopted to the language because of the common use of the currency.

 Similarly, "cent" is cent, with the plural imported from its source, English: cents.

 For both words, there are two other possibilities for pluralization.
 The native plural -i could be added to the vorto stranjera with the dash to mark that it is a foreign word: cent-i and euro-i, or to add the plural definite article le: le cent and le euro, though that generally means "the cents" and "the euros".

 Interslavic

 In Interslavic, the diphthongs /au/ and /eu/ are generally written as av and ev, which is common in Slovene, Sorbian and (usually) the Slavic languages that use Cyrillic.
 Thus, the Interslavic word for "euro" is evro, which is an indeclinable neuter noun.
-It can both be pronounced /[ˈɛvrɔ]/ or /[ˈɛwrɔ]/.
+It can be pronounced either /[ˈɛvrɔ]/ or /[ˈɛwrɔ]/.

 The word for "cent" is cent (pronounced /[t͡sɛnt]/), which is declined like an inanimate masculine noun: gen.sg. centa, nom.pl. centy, gen.pl. centov, etc.